 Pierre Dumoussaud won the 1st International Opera Conductors Competition organized by the Royal Opera of Wallonia in 2017 and made his debut with the orchestra the following year with Carmen.
-He is also a recipient of the First Prize of the ADAMI Conducting Competition “Talents Chefs d’Orchestre”.
+He is also a recipient of the First Prize of the ADAMI Conducting Competition “Talents Chefs d’Orchestre” in 2014.

-His discography demonstrates his love for French music: he recorded the first full version of the P’tites Michu by Messager with the Pays de la Loire National Orchestra for the Palazzetto Bru Zane – Centre de Musique Romantique Française and will soon record Jean Cras’ Âmes d’enfants and Jacques de La Presle’s Soir de bataille for the independent label Éditions Hortus with the Opera of Toulon.
-He received the Children’s Books’ Grand Prix and a “Coup de Coeur” from the Charles Cros Academy for his two Roald Dahl / Isabelle Aboulker book-albums (Gallimard Jeunesse) with the Paris Chamber Orchestra.
+His discography demonstrates his love for French music: he recorded the first full version of the P’tites Michu by Messager with the Pays de la Loire National Orchestra, Jean Cras’s Âmes d’enfants and Jacques de La Presle’s Soir de bataille with the Opera of Toulon.
+Pierre Dumoussaud will soon record some French unreleased with the Brussels Philharmonic for the Palazzetto Bru Zane’s label as well as Olivier Greif’s works for B Records on the occasion of the 20th anniversary of his death.
+He received the Children’s Books’ Grand Prix and a “Coup de Coeur” from the Charles Cros Academy for his two Roald Dahl / Isabelle Aboulker bookalbums (Gallimard Jeunesse) with the Paris Chamber Orchestra.

 Attracted to the world of dance, Pierre Dumoussaud has already directed some of the greatest classical ballets such as Romeo and Juliet or Giselle at the National Opera of Bordeaux.
-He accompanied Kylián’s Petite Mort, Béjart’s Chant d’un compagnon érrant and Robbins’ Le Concert at the Opera of Limoges.
+He accompanied Kylián, Robbins and Béjart’s Lieder einen fahrenden Gesellen at the Opera of Limoges.
 He also collaborated with Jean-Claude Gallotta on L’amour sorcier and accompanied several choreographic creations on Le Festin de l’Araignée by Roussel and Folksongs by Berio.

-His musical repertoire grew to span from the 18th to the 21st century with the Lausanne Chamber Orchestra, the Real Filharmonía de Galicia, the OSI (Orchestra della Svizzera Italiana), the Orchestra Ensemble Kanazawa and the Budapest Opera, as well as some of France’s leading orchestras: the National Orchestra of the Capitole in Toulouse, the National Orchestra of Lille, the Auvergne Orchestra, the National Orchestra of Île-de-France, the National Orchestra of Metz, the National Orchestra and Opera of Lorraine, the Normandy Regional Orchestra, the Orchestra of Pau-Pays-de-Béarn and the Orchestra of Cannes.
-Acclaimed by both critics and the public when he replaced Alain Lombard on short notice and on several occasions, he has since maintained a privileged relationship with the National Orchestra of Bordeaux Aquitaine for which he was assistant conductor from 2014 to 2016.
+His musical repertoire grew to span from the 18th to the 21st century with the Lausanne Chamber Orchestra, the Real Filharmonía de Galicia, the Orchestra della Svizzera Italiana, the Orchestra Ensemble Kanazawa and the Budapest Opera, as well as some of France’s leading orchestras: the National Orchestra of the Capitole in Toulouse, the National Orchestra of Lille, the National Orchestra of Auvergne, the National Orchestra of Île-de-France, the National Orchestra of Metz and the National Opera of Lorraine.
+Acclaimed by both the critics and the public when he replaced Alain Lombard on short notice and on several occasions, he has since maintained a privileged relationship with the National Orchestra of Bordeaux Aquitaine for which he was assistant conductor from 2014 to 2016.

-Collaborations with great soloists have already punctuated his career.
-Among others: Renaud Capuçon, Nicholas Angelich, Henri Demarquette, Sarah Nemtanu, Yuval Gotlibovitch, Ophélie Gaillard and François Chaplin.
-Having forged a great complicity with the upcoming French generation of artists, he notably created Concerto pour piano for Thomas Enhco.
+Collaborations with great soloists have already punctuated his career, among others: Renaud Capuçon, Bertrand Chamayou, Sarah Nemtanu, Nicholas Angelich, Henri Demarquette, Alexandre Tharaud, Yuval Gotlibovitch, Romain Descharmes and Ophélie Gaillard.
+Having forged a great complicity with the upcoming French generation of artists, he notably created Thomas Enhco’s Piano Concerto.
 He also performed alongside actors such as François Morel or Didier Sandre from La Comédie Française for the centennial of L’histoire du soldat.

 Pierre Dumoussaud gained extensive experience by assisting Marc Minkowski, Paul Daniel, Patrick Davin, John Fiore and Pierre Cao.
 They notably enabled him to work with stage directors Dimitri Tcherniakov and Olivier Py on the productions of La Bohème, Tristan and Isolde, Simon Boccanegra, Norma, The Damnation of Faust, Le King of Ys, Il Turco in Italia, Semiramide, Don Giovanni, Le nozze di Figaro and Alceste.
 He cut his teeth in some of the greatest lyric institutions such as the Aix-en-Provence Festival, the National Opera of Paris, Opéra Comique, the Drottningholms Slottsteater and the Royal Opera of the Castle of Versailles.